Dear ADDitude: What If the Teacher Doesn’t Follow the 504 Plan?

 1) Testing in separate room, where it’s quiet and has minimal distraction.

 2) No time limit on tests.

 3) Reduced assignments.
 This is a big one!
 If your son is consistently not able to complete the work without spending hours on it, then he’s being punished for having a disability by requiring him to spend so much more time on his work than his peers.
 Math is notorious for having worksheets with dozens of problems with a practice-makes-perfect approach.
 Your son should be able to do every other problem and demonstrate whether or not he knows the material.
 Use this article’s tips for: Simplifying Homework for ADHD and LD Students.

 4) Extended time on all assignments.

 Don’t let the school push him down to a lower math class over incomplete work.
 The law says the school must accommodate students with disabilities so that they have the same opportunities for education.
 Smart kids are just as protected by the law as any other kids, despite most educators believing that the level of intelligence is the sole determining factor of academic potential.
-Read this article for more information: Gifted and Learning Disabled?
-Know the Law on Accommodations
+Read this article for more information: The School Evaluation Process: How to Get Formal Assessments and Appropriate Services

 Posted by Penny

 ADDitude community moderator, author on ADHD parenting, mom to teen boy with ADHD, LDs, and autism

 Document every instance in which a teacher refused to follow accommodations listed on your IEP/504 Plan.
 Each time your son takes a test without being given the option of going to a quiet room, or hands work in late and it is not accepted, send an e-mail or letter to the school, explaining that the teacher is refusing to follow the IEP.
 Because these are legal documents, the teacher doesn’t get to decide if he thinks it is reasonable.